About the Author

 Joseph V. Gulfo, MD, MBA, is the author of Innovation Breakdown: How the FDA and Wall Street Cripple Medical Advances and contributor of Inc.com's Diagnoses from the Trenches column.
 A faculty member of the GLG Institute, he has more than 25 years of experience in the biopharmaceutical and medical device industries.
 In 2012, he received the American Business Awards’ Maverick of the Year Award and was an Ernst & Young Entrepreneur of the Year Finalist.
 He teaches graduate cancer biology and business and entrepreneurship classes and maintains an educational cancer biology blog.

-Dr. Gulfo is currently Executive Director of the Rothman Institute of Innovation and Entrepreneurship at Fairleigh Dickinson University, and a Visiting Scholar at the Mercatus Center of George Mason University, a think tank focusing on market-based solutions.
+Dr. Gulfo is currently Executive Director of the Rothman Institute of Innovation and Entrepreneurship at Fairleigh Dickinson University, and a Visiting Scholar at the Mercatus Center of George Mason University, a policy research, education, and outreach organization focusing on market-based solutions.
 He is also CEO of Breakthrough Medical Innovations, a team of industry experts specializing in biopharma and medtech product and commercial development, sales and marketing, regulatory (FDA and CE), quality, and policy advocacy.
 Prior to this, he served as President & CEO of MELA Sciences (2004-2013), and was Chairman of the Board (2011-2013).
 While at MELA Sciences, Dr. Gulfo was responsible for:

 - Effecting an IPO in 2005 and consummating 11 public financings totaling ~$160 MM